 LFL founder Mitchell Mortaza explained about the origins of the league:

 It was originally a half-time gimmick.
 Mitch teamed up with Hugh Heffner and had the playmates dress up and pretend to play football, he said.Then he turned it into actually playing league and drew sports-specific athletes.

-people who are familiar with the artist and his works.
+known by people who are familiar with the artist and his works.
 The books, which are a part of the Photographer's Super series, and have roughly 50 pages each of pictures with nude males, were only sold to two different customers.
-In addition to Kee, two
+In addition to

-employees of the book's publisher were also arrested.
-Officials say the book was in violation of Japan's laws that require any pictures of male or female genitalia to be censored, which is most often done by pixellation, and frequently seen in the
+Kee, two employees of the book's publisher were also arrested.
+Officials say the book was in violation of Japan's laws that require any pictures of male or female genitalia to be censored, which is most often done by pixellation, and frequently

-Hakkou Art's president Koichi Kodama, along with his son Takeshi, a sales department chief, into custody for printing 4,000 copies of Kee's Super series, where each book had roughly 50 pages of uncensored photos that supposedly violate Japan's repressive
+they took Hakkou Art's president Koichi Kodama, along with his son Takeshi, a sales department chief, into custody for printing 4,000 copies of Kee's Super series, where each book had roughly 50 pages of uncensored photos that supposedly violate

 Kee's arrest sparked protest from Japan's fashion industry and internet users alike, with many calling the charges unnecessary and unjust.

 Update: Shop staff arrested in continuing police persecution